 Reducing Hatred and Strengthening Communities

 The Morris and Judy Sarna Breaking Bias and Creating Community Program is housed within the University of Connecticut’s Neag School of Education.
-In partnership with local secondary schools, the educational program uses cutting-edge technology to reduce racism, antisemitism, and other hatred through helping students to understand other people’s perspectives, to strengthen their community, and to explore connections between past events and today’s society.
+In partnership with local secondary schools, the educational program uses cutting-edge technology to reduce racism, antisemitism, and other forms of bias through helping students to understand other people’s perspectives, to strengthen their community, and to explore connections between past events and today’s society.

-The program will collaborate with multiple school districts in Connecticut over the next several years, reaching thousands of students and hundreds of teachers and administrators, as well as enhance the education of up to 350 future educators per year at the Neag School.
+Led by Dr. Alan Marcus and supported by Judy Sarna and her late husband Morris the program is designed to meet state-mandated Holocaust education requirements and draws on the Connecticut State Social Studies Standards.
+The program will collaborate with multiple school districts in Connecticut over the next several years reaching thousands of secondary students and hundreds of teachers and administrators as well as enhance the education of pre-service teachers at UConn.

 What Teachers and Students Are Saying